melihsrn/mecas/data/sample_questions.md

 ## Business Application (1 question)

-- "If I'm a founder starting an EdTech company, which VCs should I target based on similar successful investments?"
+- "If I'm a founder starting an [specific industry] company, which VCs should I target based on similar successful investments?"